orbisius/orbisius-child-theme-creator/readme.txt

 - Orbisius Edit

 == Changelog ==

+= 1.4.9 =
+* Tested with WP 5.1
+* Refactored syntax check.
+Don't create a temp file if exec functions are not available

 = 1.4.8 =
 * Fixed missing image for themes that provide screenshots in other than .png format.
 Thanks Nick Greaves for reporting this.